makrai/notes/raffel1910-transfer-t5.md

     by a larger model for fewer steps
   * ensemble of models can provide substantially better results than a single
     * an orthogonal means of leveraging additional computation
-    * Ensembling models that were fine-tuned from the same base pre-trained model performed worse than pre-training and fine-tuning all models completely separately, though fine-tune-only ensembling still substantially outperformed a single model
+    * Ensembling models
+      that were fine-tuned from the same base pre-trained model performed worse than pre-training and fine-tuning all models completely separately, nL fine-tune-only ensembling still substant outperformed a single model
 * We combined our above insights and trained substantially larger models (up to 11 billion parameters) to achieve SOTA results across many of the benchmarks we considered